 ....Albert Ferdinand 9/17/1864 - 1/14/1950 (86 years) See the record of his birth.

 ....Maria Zofia 5/10/1866 - 11/25/1868 (2 1/2 years)

 ....Joannes 6/12/1868 - 1/29/1873 (4 years, 7 months)

 ....Koloman Jozef 2/7/1871 - 5/22/1873 (2 years, 3months)

 ....Gyula 5/7/1873 - 6/8/1883 (10 years, 1 month)

 ....Hermina 4/12/1875 - 4/25/1878 (3 years)

-Here again we see hardship and determination with only three children surviving beyond ten years: Karol Michal, Albert Ferdinand and the second Jan.
-We also see the determination to have a child named Jan, which in this case we know is the name of Andrej's father.
+Here again we see hardship and determination with only two children surviving beyond ten years: Karol Michal and Albert Ferdinand.
+We also see the (unsuccessful) determination to have a child named Jan/Johannes, which in this case we know is the name of Andrej's father.

-If Julia Mathea Jensen had one or more cousins as she grew up in Brooklyn, as HFJ reported in his note, they must have been the children of Karol Michal Mathea or Jan Mathea, one or both of whom must have immigrated.
-Or they may have been the children of her mother's siblings, about whom we have no information at this time.(2/2017)
+If Julia Mathea Jensen had one or more cousins as she grew up in Brooklyn, as HFJ reported in his note, they may have been the children of her mother's siblings, about whom we have no information at this time.(2/2017)